 Mark Antony came from a well-known family.
 His grandfather was a public speaker, and his father, Markus Antonius Creticus, was in the military who was given the power to command in the fight against the pirates in the Mediterranean.
 Unfortunately, his father died in Crete during a military expedition.
 His mother, Julia, is a cousin of Julius Caesar.

-Antony was provided a good education, with focus on studies that honed his knowledge in politics and public speaking.
+Mark Antony was provided a good education, with focus on studies that honed his knowledge in politics and public speaking.
 However, he also had a reckless personality and found himself immersed in heavy gambling.
 Haunted by creditors, he went to Greece and pursued his studies there by listening to Athenian orators and philosophers.
 However, this too came to a halt, as he was made commander of a cavalry regiment by Aulus Gabinius.
 This is the start of Mark Antony’s life in the military, and it was a good start as he garnered victories in Machaerus and Alexandrium.

 Career Under Caesar

-After his campaign against Aristobulus II, he was assigned to be a staff officer for Julius Caesar in Gaul.
+After his campaign against Aristobulus II, Mark Antony was assigned to be a staff officer for Julius Caesar in Gaul.
 Gaul is more known today as the region occupied by France, Italy, Germany, and Belgium.
 Caesar accomplished his task of conquering Gaul with the support of Antony, who suppressed the rebellion against the Romans.
 In his return from Gaul, Antony was appointed as a tribune or a chosen one who represented the people’s interest.
 In contrast to senators, whose members came from the upper class of Roman society, Tribunes represented the rights of the individuals and of the people.

 Antony’s appointment to the Tribune was to be for Caesar’s interest.
 During that time, the Senate was planning to put Caesar to trial due to misuse of power and Caesar relied on Antony and the Tribunes to defend him.
 Antony did not disappoint Caesar, being a relative and after forming a close friendship with him during his service in Gaul.
 However, the Senate set up a special power to preserve the state, and in fear that this will be used against him, Antony fled to Caesar.
 This gave Caesar the opportunity to use the situation in his advantage.
 He claimed that he was defending the tribunes, the voice of the people, against the Senate.

 These series of events led to numerous civil wars.
-Antony joined Caesar’s army in the fight against Pompey, the leader of the Senate faction.
+Mark Antony joined Caesar’s army in the fight against Pompey, the leader of the Senate faction.
 Caesar eventually defeated Pompey and became a dictator, bringing second to his command his closest ally, Antony, as his consul.

 The power given to Antony worked against him.
 As an administrator, he found himself indulging in extravagance, which did not leave unnoticed by Caesar.
 Eventually, when Antony resorted to violence amidst the conflict, Caesar removed him from office and the two became estranged for two years.